 Citizens, your glorious leader – the bookish and erudite TFD! – recently came across an article about superstar Rihanna that mentioned her favorite food was Guyanese Pepperpot!
-It turns out that while she is from Barbados, her mother is a 100% full-blooded native of Guyana – and since I was unfamiliar with this dish, I knew it had to be shared with my devoted Citizens! 😀
+It turns out that while she is from Barbados, her mother is a 100% full-blooded native of Guyana – and since I was unfamiliar with this dish, I am compelled to share my newfound treasure-trove of knowledge with TFD Nation! 😀

 This recipe does rely on unique ingredients, including Guyanese Wiri Wiri peppers, which thankfully you can buy seeds for here.